TzRRR/python_packaging/README.md

 ## Overview

-A Python project for performing a complex SQL query on Databricks database storing airline data.
+A Python project for performing a complex SQL query on Databricks database storing airline data AND create an executable by packaging the project.

 ## Installation